 some of our page titles are long, causing a technical fail on descriptive titles for web pages which requires titles to be short.
 In most cases, this is related to legal or formal names for publications.
 We are not going to fix this, as the content is still understandable, and changing titles might cause compliance issues.

 Issues with interactive tools

 We are aware that we have PowerBI and Tableau visualisations available on the website.
 Neither of these software items are accessible, and cannot be made accessible.
 In some cases the information is not easily available to users in an accessible format.
 We are currently investigating accessible visualisation tools.
 If you require information from these tools, then please contact us.

 The weekly report is reviewed by the website development team, with any actions taken and prioritised into our future work.
 We aim to fix all high priority issues with one week of them being identified.

-In addition, we conduct internal testing against known accessiblity issues which are not able to be found through automated testing, on a sampled basis.
-We last conducted an accessiblity check on these areas in June 2019.
+In addition, we conduct internal testing against known accessibility issues which are not able to be found through automated testing, on a sampled basis.
+We last conducted an accessibility check on these areas in August 2020.